gluonhq/substrate/README.md

 which in turn will use GraalVM native-image to compile the Java code, and it will link the result with the required libraries and configuration into a native executable.

+There are a number of [samples](https://github.com/gluonhq/client-samples) available that show you how to get started with Gluon Substrate.
+We recommend using your favourite IDE to run those samples.